uxlfoundation/oneapi-construction-kit/.github/README.md

 At the point at which an update to the opencl_cts cache artifact is required (e.g. when new Git checkout references are available and the workflow inputs default values shown above have been updated accordingly) the existing artifact should be manually deleted prior to re-running the artefact creation workflow.
 The update workflow will fail if an existing cached artifact is found.
 Consideration should be given to avoid impacting any in-progress PRs referencing the previous opencl_cts cache artefact version.

 ## Running planned_testing workflows
-### planned_testing workflows in forks
+### Planned_testing workflows in forks
 Planned_testing workflows are configured to run via `workflow_dispatch:` (manual event trigger) in forks.
 Examples can be found [in this fork](https://github.com/AERO-Project-EU/oneapi-construction-kit/actions?query=event%3Aworkflow_dispatch).

 ### Tailoring planned_testing workflows
-The following planned_testing workflows all call `Run planned testing` (planned_testing_caller.yml) as a sub-workflow:
+The following planned_testing workflows call `Run planned testing` (planned_testing_caller.yml) as a sub-workflow:
 ```
       run planned tests for llvm 19: planned_testing_caller_19.yml
       run planned tests for llvm 20: planned_testing_caller_20.yml
       run planned tests for llvm 21: planned_testing_caller_21.yml
 ```
-They an be tailored to run specific llvm versions (e.g. 19), target lists (e.g. host_x86_64_linux) and test options (e.g. test_sanitizers), etc. by setting the `inputs:` values to `Run planned testing` accordingly.
+They can be tailored to run specific llvm versions (e.g. 19), target lists (e.g. host_x86_64_linux) and test options (e.g. test_sanitizers), etc., by setting the `inputs:` values to `Run planned testing` accordingly.
 See the planned_testing workflow .yml files for examples of current default values and tailoring options.
 Note that tailored values should be set directly in the workflow config and cannot currently be updated interactively on a per-run basis when called from the web interface.

 <!---
 Docs: add readme in .github